Trahloc/midi-qol/README.md

 <a href="https://discord.gg/Xd4NEvw5d7"><img src="https://img.shields.io/discord/915186263609454632?logo=discord" alt="chat on Discord"></a>

+## Available versions

 - MidiQOL v11.4.48 is compatible with Foundry v12 (all the way to .331) and dnd5e v3.2.9.
 - MidiQOL v11.6.x is compatible with dnd5e v3.3.x.
 - MidiQOL v12.x is an alpha build if someone wants to test for dnd5e v4.x.
-Non game ready and none of the premade modules are compatible at all.
+Non game ready and none of the premade modules are compatible at all (needs DAE v12.x too).

 ## Future releases **tentative** timetable